adithyaamara/llama-cpp-experiments/README.md

 # llama.cpp-experiments

 A collection of single-page HTML experiments showcasing local AI inference with llama.cpp.
-All processing happens locally - no data ever leaves your browser!
+Experiment with various AI models locally - all processing happens on your machine!

 ## 🎯 Description

 This repository contains web-based experiments that demonstrate the power of running AI models locally using llama.cpp's server mode.
 Each experiment is a self-contained HTML file that connects to your local llama-server instance, ensuring complete privacy and offline functionality.
+From vision models to language models, explore the capabilities of local AI inference.

 ## 🚀 Live Demo